- Examine ways adult caregivers can care for their own bodies.

 Children who have active parents and family members who participate in regular physical activities with them are more likely to be active throughout life (President’s Council on Physical Fitness and Sport).
 Adults lay a foundation for lifelong physical health and development when they show enjoyment in physical activity, encourage young children to explore the world around them, engage in child-directed activities, and plan for purposeful and appropriate play.

-Learn more about the ways in which adults play an important role in helping infants and toddlers develop physical skills and experience joy from physical activity by reading the handout, Physical Fitness in Infants and Toddlers below.
-Intentionally creating time for the development of physical skills will help this become a regular part of a healthy lifestyle.
-You can also access the Healthy Kids, Healthy Futures website here: https://healthykidshealthyfuture.org/5-healthy-goals/get-kids-moving/ to get ideas about how to promote healthy eating and exercise habits for the children in your care.
+Learn more about the ways in which adults play an important role in helping infants and toddlers develop physical skills and experience joy from physical activity by reading the handout Physical Fitness in Infants and Toddlers (linked below).
+Intentionally creating time for physical skill development can help make it a regular part of a healthy lifestyle.
+You can also visit the Healthy Kids, Healthy Future – Get Kids Moving webpage for ideas on promoting healthy eating and exercise habits for the children in your care.

 By building trusting relationships with children, you help them feel safe to explore their environment.
 As they explore and experiment with the different people and objects they encounter they have opportunities to develop and strengthen their skills.
 As infants move their arms, legs, and heads toward familiar people or toys, they improve their strength and coordination; which helps them learn to sit, crawl, pull up to stand, and eventually walk.